RunningWomann/Project_4/README.md

 # Project 4: Airline Delays in United States

 ## Contributors
-Chun Zhao, Rihanna Afkami, Jing Xu, Andy Nguyen, Cassie Contreras
+Andy Nguyen, Cassie Contreras, Chun Zhao, Jing Xu, Rihanna Afkami

 ## Background
 In a post-COVID era, the aviation industry experienced a shortage of airline workers, and struggled to meet the high demand.
 Travelers in 2022 were most likely to experience flight delays and cancellations.